Group-6-DevOps/Group6/use-case.md

 Primary task.

-Preconditions
+### Preconditions

-Database contains
+Database contains information of world population.

- Success End Condition
+### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for user to view world population.

-Failed End Condition
+### Failed End Condition

 No report is produced.

-Primary Actor
+### Primary Actor

-HR Advisor.
+Users

-Trigger
+### Trigger

-A request for finance information is sent to HR.
+A request for world information is sent to users.

-MAIN SUCCESS SCENARIO
+## MAIN SUCCESS SCENARIO

-Finance request salary information for a given role.
-HR advisor captures name of the role to get salary information for.
-HR advisor extracts current salary information of all employees of the given role.
-HR advisor provides report to finance.
+Display The list of Country by population from largest to smallest.
+Display the countries in Asia by population from largest to smallest.
+Display the countries in Southeast Asia by population from largest to smallest.
+Display Top 10 populated countries in the world.
+Display Top 10 populated countries in Asia.
+Display Top 10 populated countries in Southeast Asia.
+Display cities in the world organized by population from largest to smallest.
+Display the countries in Southeast Asia by population from largest to smallest.

-EXTENSIONS
+## EXTENSIONS

 Role does not exist:

-HR advisor informs finance no role exists.
-SUB-VARIATIONS
+## SUB-VARIATIONS

 None.

-SCHEDULE
+## SCHEDULE

-DUE DATE: Release 1.0
+DUE DATE: 13/11/2020